syncfusion-content/flutter-docs/Flutter/chart/trackball-crosshair.md

 **Track line customization**

-The appearance of the track line of crosshair can be customized using the following properties.
+The appearance of the track line in crosshair can be customized using the following properties.

 * [`lineType`]() - specifies the type of crosshair line.
 * [`lineColor`]() - specifies the color of the crosshair line.